janfuhrer/it-security-docs/docs/themes/Anonymity - Mixing.md

 ## What is Mixminion?

-Mixminion is an type III anonymous remailer protocol that was designed to improve upon earlier protocols by offering better resistance to attacks, and more reliable delivery of messages.
+Mixminion is a type III anonymous remailer protocol that was designed to improve upon earlier protocols by offering better resistance to attacks, and more reliable delivery of messages.
 It's a mixmailer which uses mix networks for email communication, effectively anonymizing the sender and recipient of an email.
 Compared to previous mixers it has some advantages.

 **Possibility to Reply**